Serrowxd/Crypto_Graph/README.md

 This is a demonstration of JavaScript mastery in a full-stack environment, as well as real-time data consumption and manipulation.

-**For the initial chunk of the project, I will be hitting the API manually from the front-end, the back-end server logic will be added at a later date**

-**ALAS**

-**The project was shut down because I don't have enough access to real-time data API calls right now, I'll have to attack this at a later date.**
+**UPDATE**

+Backend will now be part of the MVP - it will generate random numbers that are stored in the schema that will be pushed to the front-end as part of a makeshift API.
+This will allow the simulation of real-time data flow without having a real-time data flow to attach to.

 ### How to use it